questdb/questdb.io/blog/2020-10-19-grafana-tutorial.md

 tags: [tutorial, grafana, postgres]
 ---

-In this tutorial you will learn how to use QuestDB as a data source for your Grafana dashboards and create visualizations using aggregate functions and sampling.
+In this tutorial, we will cover how to load demo data from `.CSV` files into QuestDB and to use this as a data source for a Grafana dashboard.
+The dashboard will have line charts as data visualizations that make use of aggregate SQL functions and Grafana global variables for sampling data based on dashboard settings.

 <!-- truncate -->